-CSV specialists work to plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated manufacturing industries.
-Their work is essential to make sure that all computer-based systems are operating as intended (with documents to prove it) to meet regulatory requirements.
+CSV Specialists plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated manufacturing industries.
+Their work is essential to make sure that all computer-based systems are operating as intended (with documents to prove it) and meet regulatory requirements.

 What is CSV?

 Computer Systems Validation (CSV) is a process used to ensure (and document) that all computer-based systems will produce information or data that meet predefined requirements.
 If a system meets these requirements, it can be assumed that it is consistently performing in the way it was intended.

 The process is used within highly regulated environments that directly impact public health and safety such as pharmaceutical and medical device manufacturing.
 In these industries, it’s crucial that any process within the manufacturing cycle reliably behaves in a consistent way.